TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 This command generates an output file with the name specified in the command, e.g., eupsc_25vs29_50k+100k.diff_loop1.

-**Note** the same procedure was applied to files with the suffixes loop1 and loop2, which contain all detected loops for each sample, not just the differential ones, for example:
+> **Note:** the same procedure was applied to files with the suffixes loop1 and loop2, which contain all detected loops for each sample, not just the differential ones, for example:

 ```bash
 python merge_loops_in_2_resos.py \